 Some of these countries include England, Canada, the United States, and Italy.
 Advocates of TNR state that the program is very effective in discontinuing reproduction and also over time lowering the population.
 TNR programs being carried out mean that there are fewer nuisance complaints as disruptive and destructive behaviors reduce once the cats have been neutered, while their quality of life improved.
 TNR process has also been described as money-saving while garnering more support from the public than programs that involve the culling of cats.

 TNR advocates such as the International Companion Animal Management Coalition sees the program as a human way to control the population of feral cats.
 The program is approved by the National Animal Control Association and the Humane Society of the United States.
-A study conducted in Australia in 2011 showed the requirement to oversee the effects culling programs had, after infrared cameras noticed that feral cat cullings led to a growth in populations of feral cats in the areas that the culls were conducted.
+A study conducted in Australia in 2011 showed the requirement to oversee the effects culling programs had, after infrared cameras noticed that feral cat cullings led to a growth in populations of feral cats in the areas where the culls were conducted.
 At this point, it was deliberated that only dominant felines were being trapped during those operations.
 And after the dominant cats were removed, there was a rise of subordinate animals in that area and those cats did not venture into those traps as the dominant cats did.
-It was then shown that the cat populations returned to the original numbers in a year in those areas that the cull was carried out.
+It was then shown that the cat populations returned to the original numbers in a year in those areas where the cull was carried out.

-How effective both TNR and trap and euthanize programs are, is generally dependent on stemming immigration of felines from uncleared areas into controlled or cleared areas.
+How effective both TNR and trap and euthanize programs are, is generally dependent on stemming the immigration of felines from uncleared areas into controlled or cleared areas.
 Nevertheless, in areas where immigration isn’t controlled or can’t be managed, culling is even more effective.
 Contrasts of varying techniques have also shown that trap and euthanize programs only cost half as much as TNR programs.
 An in-depth analysis of the two techniques in Hawaii showed that they are not as effective when newer cats are introduced due to pet abandonment.
 TNR’s usefulness is often disputed by a couple of conservation specialists and scientists who contend that TNR is a program that solely affects animal welfare while ignoring the continuing damage that is carried out by neutered cats.
 A couple of conservation scientists also question if TNR is effective in controlling large feral cat numbers and some have said studies that support TNR do so by using anecdotal data.

 Feral cats deserve all the love they can get.
 Although lots of individuals might have diverse reservations when it comes to these cats, they can make the best pets if properly socialized and taken good care of.